"The Red Wheelbarrow", an Homage to William Carlos Williams - Kathie R. Kerler

 I included the poem so viewers can appreciate it as the wonderful, spare writing that it is.
 Four stanzas.
 The first line of each stanza is three words.
 The second line of each stanza is one.
 That’s it.
 Yet his words perfectly paint a picture.

 I worked with white-on-white fabrics for the background and chickens.
 Details are painted with Inktense pencils in red and orange.
 The motifs are outlined and detailed in black embroidery thread.
-My intent was to create a graphic image.

 The finished top prior to quilting.